 - If the position is negative, give a brief response to the main points of contention.
-If you don’t know how to respond, revert to FAQs and any available polling data that show the majority of Americans / state residents / legislator’s constituents support the bill.
+If you don’t know how to respond, revert to FAQs and any available polling data showing the majority of Americans / state residents / legislator’s constituents support the bill.

 - If the legislator does not yet have a position or declines to answer one way or another, ask when you should be back in touch to hear how they intend to respond.